 STAGE 3 – ISEB COMMON PRE-TEST

-This normally takes place on set afternoons in the Autumn and Lent Terms of Year 6, although later applications will, of course, be considered.
+This normally takes place on Tuesday afternoons in the Autumn and Lent terms of Year 6, although later applications will, of course, be considered.
 Prior to the assessment we will request a detailed reference from the Head of your child’s current school.

 - Admissions Interview – (20-30 minutes).
 This aims to understand how well your child will fit into Bradfield and what she or he will be able to contribute to the academic life of the College.
-Pupils are asked to bring a piece of recent academic work of their choice with them to the interview, which will act as a starting point for discussion.
 We will also talk to your child about their other interests and skills.

 - Housemistress or Housemaster Interview – (20-30 minutes).
 This interview is designed to establish how well your child is suited to College life.

-- Candidates will participate in a series of team problem solving exercises (60 minutes).
-These challenges, which will be similar to those found in the TV show ‘The Crystal Maze’, will allow us to assess our applicants more broadly whilst providing a fun and engaging environment.
-These challenges will ensure that we gain further in sight as to whether applicants are likely to respond positively to Bradfield’s focus on the development of the attributes encompassed in our vision of an ‘Education for Life’.
-Amongst the characteristics which we will be considering through the group activities are interpersonal skills, resilience, innovation, and reflection.
+- Candidates will participate in an online problem solving challenge – (20 minutes).
+This challenge, which will be similar to those found in the TV show ‘The Crystal Maze’, will allow us to assess our applicants more broadly whilst providing a fun and engaging environment.
+It also allows us to we gain further insight as to whether applicants are likely to respond positively to Bradfield’s focus on the development of the attributes encompassed in our vision of an ‘Education for Life’.
+Amongst the characteristics which we will be considering are interpersonal skills, resilience, innovation, and reflection.

 STAGE 5 – OFFER OF A PLACE – MARCH YEAR 6 AND YEAR 7/8 FOR LATE APPLICANTS